hpacheco/ses/labs/Lab1.md

 ```
 </details>

-In the working version of Clang 15, there is however an experimental LLVM feature `-dfsan-conditional-callbacks`  that adds conditional support to DataFlowSanitizer.
+In the working version of Clang 15, there is however an experimental LLVM feature `-dfsan-conditional-callbacks` that adds conditional branch analysis support to DataFlowSanitizer.
 We can try a similar patch to LLVM that is pre-bundled in this [repository](https://github.com/mcopik/clang-dfsan).

 Change into the [vm](../vm) folder and run `make run-dfsan`.
 It will perform the following steps: